1. Home

 • Does the power of a microwave affect how well it makes popcorn?

-• Can you tell/taste the difference between ground beef, chuck, and round after they have been cooked?
+• Can you tell/taste the difference between these beef cuts—hamburger, ground chuck, and ground round—after they have been cooked?